-TS/CO 751 Spirituality, Religion and Mental Health 3 in Counseling perspective are correlated with counseling practices.
+This course concerns the competencies for counseling in regards to spirituality, religion and value in counseling.
+Theological constructs from a faith-based, Wesleyan-Pentecostal perspective are correlated with counseling practices.
 Professional and ethical issues are integrated in counseling theory and practice.
 The course dialogues over the seminal historical and theological treatises where religion and mental health intersect.